stocktonsmith/math4610/doc/squareMatrixToUpperTri.md

 This test case reduces the original matrix into the above equivalent upper triangular matrix, which consists entirely of 0's below the main diagonal.

+This performs the elimination step when using the Gaussian method to solve a linear system.
+If you would then like to perform the back substitution step, place this code at the end of the usage example (this will also print the solutions to the console):

+    std::vector<double> solutions = backSubstitutionUpperTri(matrix, rhs);
+    printMatrix(solutions);

+You can then iterate through the vector of solutions to see the answers to the linear system.
+In this example, the solutions are <0.99, -0.548, 0.179>.
+Note that this is the same result computed in the usage example for squareMatrixToLU.

 **Implementation**: The following is the code for squareMatrixToUpperTri():

     void squareMatrixToUpperTri(std::vector<std::vector<double>>& matrix, std::vector<double>& rhs)